Land degradation

 Overgrazing by livestock can lead to land degradation.

-Land degradation is a process where land becomes less healthy and productive due to a combination of human activities or natural conditions.
-The causes for land degradation are numerous and complex.
+Land degradation is a process in which land becomes less healthy and productive due to a combination of human activities or natural conditions.
+The causes of land degradation are numerous and complex.
 Human activities are often the main cause, such as unsustainable land management practices.
-Natural hazards are excluded as a cause; however human activities can indirectly affect phenomena such as floods and wildfires.
+Natural hazards are excluded as a cause; however human activities can indirectly affect events such as floods and wildfires.

+By 2025, unsustainable farming and management practices has led to the degradation of 9.96 million km^{2} of agricultural lands; this accounts for over 60% of human-induced land degradation, which affects a total area of more than 16.6 million km^{2}.

-One of the impacts of land degradation is that it can diminish the natural capacity of the land to store and filter water leading to water scarcity.
+One possible impact of land degradation is a reduction in the natural capacity of the land to store and filter water, leading to water scarcity.
 Human-induced land degradation and water scarcity are increasing the levels of risk for agricultural production and ecosystem services.

-The United Nations estimate that about 30% of land is degraded worldwide, and about 3.2 billion people reside in these degrading areas, giving a high rate of environmental pollution.
+The United Nations estimates that about 30% of land is degraded worldwide, and about 3.2 billion people live in these degrading areas, giving a high rate of environmental pollution.
 Land degradation reduces agricultural productivity, leads to biodiversity loss, and can reduce food security as well as water security.
 It was estimated in 2007 that up to 40% of the world's agricultural land is seriously degraded, with the United Nations estimating that the global economy could lose $23 trillion by 2050 through degradation.

 Definition

-As per the Millennium Ecosystem Assessment of 2005, land degradation is in defined as "the reduction or loss of the biological or economic productivity of drylands".
+In the Millennium Ecosystem Assessment of 2005, land degradation is defined as "the reduction or loss of the biological or economic productivity of drylands".
 A similar definition states that land degradation is the "degradation, impoverishment and long-term loss of ecosystem services".
 It is viewed as any change or disturbance to the land perceived to be deleterious or undesirable.

+The Food and Agriculture Organization of the United Nations described land degradation as "driven by human activities such as deforestation, overgrazing and unsustainable farming, refers to a persistent decline in land's ability to sustain ecosystem functions and services.
+Its impacts range from subtle productivity losses to complete agricultural abandonment, reinforcing the urgent need for sustainable land management or restoration.